Eagles' Jalen Carter apologizes following ejection for spitting on Cowboys' Dak Prescott

 The Eagles felt they had the right veteran leadership and the professional kind of environment that could help him thrive and put off-field issues behind him.

+He was whistled for three unnecessary roughness penalties last season and had seven total penalties.
+Carter was also benched to start a game in a disciplinary move against Atlanta.
+He was then fined more than $17,000 for an open-handed blow against the Washington Commaners in the NFC championship game.

-Eagles general manager Howie Roseman said during training camp last month that Carter had developed into a force.
+Eagles general manager Howie Roseman said during training camp last month that Carter had tried to move beyond his conduct as he developed into a force for the champs.

 “Jalen’s shown how dominating he can be as a player,” Roseman said.
 “When you have that guy and when defensive offensive linemen are sliding to that guy, it creates opportunities for the guys playing next to him.
 You have to count for him.
 If you’re going to block him one on one, he’s got a great chance to win those matchups.
 I mean, he’s that kind of player and he’s a special player.”